maxbarnas/sigkill.dk/writings/primes.md

 given, as I wish the reader to experience the joy of reproducing these fundamental truths himself.

-Do you know any other theorems on the even primes?
-Feel free to send them to me, and I'll put them up there.
+Do you know any other theorems about the even primes?
+Feel free to send them to me, and I'll put them up here.

 Finiteness
 ---